sahun0412/GitTutorial/README.md

   git add <- file name ->

-  2. Commit : it is the record of change . git commit -, " some meaningful message"
+  2. Commit : it is the record of change . git commit -m "some meaningful message"

   # Push
-   1. Push : upload loacl repo into remote repo . git push origin main
+   1. Push : upload local repo into remote repo . git push origin main